Direct-Pay and Self-Pay

 • Sometimes, med spas might offer financing options or partnerships with medical credit companies.

-• Why Self-Pay?:
+• Why Direct-Pay and Self-Pay?:

 • Cost-Effectiveness: If your deductible is high or you’re nearing the end of your plan year without meeting it, paying out-of-pocket might be cheaper.